nurselinkaya/Data-Analysis-Project/France_energy_consumption/README.md

 # Complete Data Analysis of Energy Consumption in France

 ### About the Dataset
-This code analyzes a dataset named "eco2mix-regional-cons-def.csv", which contains information about the energy consumption and production of different regions in France from 2013 to 2022.
-The code performs several data cleaning steps, feature engineering, data analysis, and machine learning modeling to analyze the dataset.
+In this project, a dataset named "eco2mix-regional-cons-def.csv", which contains information about the energy consumption and production of different regions in France from 2013 to 2022, has been analyzed.
+Several data cleaning steps, feature engineering, data analysis, machine learning models and time series to analyze the dataset have been performed.
 The dataset can be downloaded from here:

 https://opendata.reseaux-energies.fr/explore/dataset/eco2mix-regional-cons-def/information/?disjunctive.libelle_region&disjunctive.nature&sort=-date_heure